 - The Peace Lily

 If you want a plant which oozes peace and quiet, the peace lily is a beautiful houseplant.
 The white flowers can lift your mood on dark days.
 This plant also doesn’t need much sunlight.
 If you don’t have many windows in your home, the peace lily won’t mind at all.
+This is a great plant to have if you live in a place with cold winters—visit Bath Garden Center to get yours!

 While warm temperatures are fine, the peace lily does require regular watering to keep it healthy.